OpenPhysProject/OpenPhys/docs/newDeveloperDocs/06_Using_Grunt.md

 If not, run the following.
 "npm install -g grunt-cli"

+#### Local Testing
+You can fully test your web site locally, without uploading to the web server.
+This is very useful.

-2. To test the site locally, run
+To test the site locally, run "grunt serve" at the command line prompt.
-"grunt serve"
-This is very helpful in development when you want to test what you are working on before pushing it to a live site.
+This is very helpful in development for testing your site locally (on your development computer) before pushing it to a live site.
+This will produce the web site with an address like this: http://localhost:9000/

+#### Prepare Files for Upload
+When all files are ready for upload to the site.
-3. To build the site for deployment, run
+To build the site for deployment, run
 "grunt build"
-The build is located in the /dist folder and is what you would push to the web server using the ftp client.
+The build is located in the /dist folder.
+The files here are the ones that you will push to the web server using the ftp client.

 #### Editing Grunt Tasks
+The operation of the grunt tasks can be modified.

 Grunt Prefix Syntax
 One of our goals is to compile *.scss & *.sass files in different subdirectories.

 However, the premium version that Gruntfile.js generated includes a syntax that